tinohertlein/timesheet-wizard/doc/01_introduction_and_goals.md

 to various formats
 and export them again into other tools.

-As of now, the only target format that is supported is Excel, resulting in the following main features of Timesheet-Wizard:
+As of now, the only target formats that are supported are Excel and PDF, resulting in the following main features of Timesheet-Wizard:

 - Fetch timesheets from Clockify
-- Generate Excel files from these timesheets
+- Generate & stores Excel files from these timesheets
-- Store the Excel files
+- Generate & stores PDF files from these timesheets

 ## Motivation